caseyanderson/phys_cpu_projects/README.md

 *I am not requiring a textbook as acknowledgement that students will likely need to purchase additional materials to complete projects.*

-### Classroom Attendance Policy
+### Attendance Policy
-Absences will be excused if and only if I am notified via emailed prior to the start of class.
+Absences will be excused if and only if I am notified via email prior to the beginning of class.
 Failure to do so will result in an unexcused absence.
 If your absence is excused, we will work out a way for you to make up as much of the in-class activities as possible.